khulnasoft/integrations-core/supervisord/README.md

 ### Installation

-The Supervisor check is included in the [Datadog Agent][2] package, so you don't need to install anything else on servers where Supervisor is running.
+The Supervisor check is included in the [Khulnasoft Agent][2] package, so you don't need to install anything else on servers where Supervisor is running.

 ### Configuration